MicrosoftDocs/OData-docs/Odata-docs/webapi/enableNoDollarQueryOptions.md

 ### WebAPI optional-$-prefix Setting using Dependency Injection
 WebAPI service injects the setting using the ODataUriResolver during service initialization:
-Builder of service provider container sets the instantiated ODataUriResover config using dependency injection.
+Builder of service provider container sets the instantiated ODataUriResolver config using dependency injection.
 ~~~csharp
             ODataUriResolver resolver = new ODataUriResolver
             {